tilburgsciencehub/website/content/topics/Visualization/data-visualization/graphs-charts/data-storytelling-plotly-R.md

 </p>

 ## Bringing Data to Life with Animations

-With the basics in place, our `Plotly` scatter plot currently showcases the relationship between GDP and life expectancy through interactive, hoverable points.
+With the basics in place, our `plotly` scatter plot currently showcases the relationship between GDP and life expectancy through interactive, hoverable points.
 However, the simultaneous display of data across all years can create a visually cluttered experience.
-The next step is to add: **_Animation_**. `Plotly`'s animation capabilities can transform these static visualizations into dynamic narratives, effectively illustrating changes over time.
+The next step is to add: **_Animation_**. `plotly`'s animation capabilities can transform these static visualizations into dynamic narratives, effectively illustrating changes over time.

 ### Implementing Animations in Plotly
-To animate data using `Plotly`, there are two main steps to follow:
+To animate data using `plotly`, there are two main steps to follow:

 **Step 1: Organizing Data with the Frame Argument**

 Start with setting `frame = ~<category>` in the `plot_ly()` function. where <category> is the variable you want to animate over (e.g., year, month, category).
-This step categorizes your data points, allowing for a sequential animation in `Plotly` based on the selected category.
+This step categorizes your data points, allowing for a sequential animation in `plotly` based on the selected category.

 **Step 2: Fine-Tuning with Animation Options**